October 24, 2005

 I don't talk like this often.
 In fact, I've been frustrated to watch various investors speculating in short sales and put options and the like over the past couple of years, when valuations have been unfavorable but market action has still been favorable in my opinion.
 Historically speaking, conditions that would warrant even being neutral toward the market only happen about one-quarter of the time (though more often in recent years because of rich valuations).
 Conditions that would warrant using short sales and put options in a speculative way (not just to hedge existing market risk) occur even less, and require at least the combination of both unfavorable valuations and unfavorable market action.
 There have literally been only a few weeks since March 2003 when put options and short sales have been reasonable speculations (again, hedging aside).
 It's been painful to see certain investors burning through their capital in the attempt to gain from the short side of the market over the past couple of years while the Market Climate has been constructive (if you think I'm referring to you, then yes, I might be referring to you).

 At present, we do have what I view as a clearly unfavorable Market Climate.
 I still don't advocate short positions or speculative bearish positions, and the Strategic Growth Fund's most defensive position is “neutral” to market fluctuations.
 Still, I want to point out the risk clearly here because it might matter to somebody's financial security.
 If you have an investment position where your financial security would be unacceptably harmed if the S&P 500 was to fall by, say, 30% over a 16-24 month period, then you're taking an investment position that carries unacceptable risk, in my view.
-At present, the Strategic Growth Fund, being fully hedged against the impact of market fluctuations, is not expected to sustain much impact even if stocks experience a very strong market decline.
+At present, the Strategic Growth Fund, being fully hedged against the impact of market fluctuations (with our long-put/short-call index option combinations having identical strike prices and expirations), and is not expected to sustain much impact even if stocks experience a very strong market decline.
 We could, however, experience positive or negative returns based on the difference in performance between the stocks we hold and the indices we use to hedge (mainly the S&P 500 and the Russell 2000 indices).
 Historically, that difference in performance has contributed substantially to the returns of the Fund, but especially over short periods of time, the difference can go either way.

 In any event, it should be clear here that I am concerned that shareholders not take, in their other investments, so much stock market risk that their financial security would be seriously impaired by substantial weakness in the stock market.
 That sort of weakness isn't a forecast, and it is always possible that subsequent market action will “clear” a lot of the negatives that we are currently observing in the internal structure of the market.
 But here and now, there's no compelling historical basis in my analysis for taking substantial stock market risk.